mhelmkampf/hamlet_phylogeny/README.md

 1. **Paths**: Most file paths are system-specific and do not match the file structure of this repository.
 2. **Sample Names**: Several samples have been renamed to reflect updated species/population assignments.
 Older names may persist in some scripts or data files.
 See the file `metadata/relabel.txt` for details on these changes.
 3. **Dataset and File Names**: Some dataset and file names have changed over the course of the project, and occasionally older names may still appear in some scripts (see table below).
-4. **Prerequisite Files**: Some prerequisite files may be missing.
-Please contact the corresponding author at martin.helmkampf@leibniz-zmt.de to request any missing files.
+4. **Prerequisite Files**: Providing prerequisite files may have been overlooked in individual cases.
+Please contact the corresponding author to request any missing files.

-## Dataset and File Name Changes
+### Dataset and File Name Changes

 Here are some common changes to dataset names throughout the analysis pipeline: